 When it comes to the chassis, think of where you will keep your computer.
 Mine is hidden under my desk, so there is no use in it being visually appealing – and most computers are in a similar situation.

-When choosing a power supply, do your math: calculate the approximate power consumption of the components of your PC, and add at least 50% on top.
-Choose a power supply that can provide a sustained level of power for your needs, and take into account the possible future upgrades you might make.
+When choosing a power supply, do your math: calculate the approximate power consumption of your PC components and add at least 50% on top.
+Choose a power supply that can provide a sustained level of power for your needs and consider the possible future upgrades you might make.

 You should not make amends here, as memory tends to be dirt cheap today.

 Only buy a printer if you really need to.
-If you are buying a PC on a tight budget, choose a cheap, but decent keyboard and mouse – you will have the choice to buy a new one later.
-Add a pair of basic speakers and a headset to the total.
+If you are buying a PC on a tight budget, choose a cheap but decent keyboard and mouse – you will have the choice to buy a new one later.
+Add a pair of primary speakers and a headset to the total.

-This is where you can save a serious amount.
-For everyday home use you might want to choose Linux, which is a completely free and community supported operating system.
-It is perfect for browsing the web, social media and multimedia, but when it comes to gaming, it is quite limited.
-If you plan to use your PC for gaming, you might want to invest into a Windows operating system, as most games are released for it.
+This is where you can save a severe amount.
+You might want to choose Linux for everyday home use, which is an entirely free and community-supported operating system.
+It is perfect for browsing the web, social media, and multimedia, but it is pretty limited when it comes to gaming.
+If you plan to use your PC for gaming, you might want to invest in a Windows operating system, as most games are released for it.